emilienaples/emilienaples.github.io/about.md

 title: About
 ---

-Data Scientist and Mathematician graduated with honors with a Bachelor of Science degree in Mathematics and a Master of Science degree in Big Data Analytics.
+Data Analyst with a Master of Science in Big Data Analytics and a Bachelor of Science in Mathematics.

 <img src="/images/educ.png?raw=true"/>